 FOR HEALTH-RELATED EVENTS: If a health-related event is reported, Campus Ministry and Student Engagement and medical personnel will be consulted regarding any health-related events.
-If necessary, the Director of NGU Wellness Clinic or other Wellness Clinic personnel may consult with other health-professionals such as local hospital staff or the Centers for Disease Control (CDC).
-If qualified professionals deem a situation to warrant a notification be made, the University will do so at the request of the Director of Student Health or Executive VP.
+If necessary, the VP of Campus Ministry and Student Engagement may consult with other health-professionals such as local hospital staff or the Centers for Disease Control (CDC).
+If qualified professionals deem a situation to warrant a notification be made, the University will do so at the request of the Associate VP for Tigerville Operations, the VP of Campus Ministry and Student Engagement or the Executive VP.

-FOR WEATHER RELATED EVENTS: If a weather event causes a dangerous situation or significant emergency on the North Greenville University Campus(es), the Senior Associate Vice President Tigerville Operations will make a notification to the campus community.
+FOR WEATHER-RELATED EVENTS: If a weather

+event causes a dangerous situation or significant emergency on the North Greenville University Campus(es), the Senior Associate Vice President Tigerville Operations will make a notification to the campus community.